My Verses for Your Motivation

 Don't waste time on words alone,

-But pierce the veil, dear Ānanda,
+Pierce the veil, dear Ānanda,

 And seize the essence, vast and bright.